nerdyned/v6/README.md

 ## Hosting

 > [!IMPORTANT]
-> PLEXILE ARCADE uses Static Hosting, which may not be compatible with all hosting providers.
+> PLEXILE ARCADE uses an Unblocker, which may not be compatible with all hosting providers.

 Deploy PLEXILE ARCADE with your preferred platform: